top of page

 IMG_3554 (2).HEIC

-Alisha regularly leads guest lectures at prominent institutions including Cal Poly, Georgetown, Indiana University, Michigan, Michigan State and Yale.
+Alisha also regularly leads guest lectures at prominent institutions including Cal Poly, Georgetown, Indiana University, Michigan, Michigan State, and Yale.

 Contact